 Alexandra Jane Noble Awards

-The Alexandra Jane Noble Awards at Stanford University will honor efforts to communicate complex topics in innovative, engaging ways to stimulate higher awareness of scientific issues in the general populace–particularly in children and young adults.
-Noble, a Stanford graduate and prolific writer, envisioned a new type of “epiphany” awards that embraced her vision of scientific discovery and contribution with two fundamental emphases:
+The Alexandra Jane Noble Awards honor efforts to communicate complex topics in innovative, engaging ways to stimulate higher awareness of scientific issues in the general populace–particularly in children and young adults.
+Janie Noble, a Stanford graduate and prolific writer, envisioned a new type of “epiphany” awards that embraced her vision of scientific discovery and contribution with two fundamental emphases:

 - It should be a “FUN set of Awards”, that should become sustaining, building recognition over time

-- It should be about conveying the excitement and thrill of science to lay audiences, especially youngsters, and particularly young girls
+- It should be about conveying the excitement and thrill of science to lay audiences, especially youngsters, and particularly young women

 The awards have three specific goals:

 - Celebrate successful ‘epiphany’ science and its creators

 - Stimulate students, especially young women, to enter scientific careers